 There is no dress code at Summit Church.
 Just be yourself.
-We are very casual and laid back.
+We are casual and laid back!
 Come in your jeans, shorts, slacks, or suits.
 You will not be judged by what you wear when you come to our church.

 What about my kids?

-Children sign in at the Child Check-in Station by the Fellowship Hall doors.
+Children sign in at the Child Check-in Station by the family entrance doors.

-If interested in more information, contact Celia at the church office or via her e-mail address: firstname.lastname@example.org
+You can also contact Ashleigh, our Director of Children and Family Ministries, at the church office or via her e-mail address: firstname.lastname@example.org

-When you arrive, we encourage you to stop by Sending Grounds-Our Welcome Center, located to your right when you walk in.
-Grab a cup of coffee, and a sweet treat and make yourself comfortable as you wait for our service to begin.
+When you arrive, we encourage you to let an usher know that you are new so that you can get a free gift!
+Grab a cup of coffee or tea from the Sending Grounds Coffee Shop and make yourself comfortable as you wait for our service to begin.

-Summit Church offers a welcoming environment for both the long-time attendee and the first time guest.
-There are four worship services to choose from each weekend with the 8:00 and 9:30 a.m. services on Sunday and the 5:30 p.m. on Saturday being led in music by the Praise Band.
-The 11:00 a.m. service on Sunday features the traditional chancel choir.
+Summit Church offers a welcoming environment for both the long-time attendee and the first-time guest.
+There are four worship services to choose from each weekend with the 5:30pm Saturday, and 9:00am and 10:30 services on Sunday being led in music by the Praise Band.
+If you would prefer more of a traditional setting, please join us for our 11:55am classic service with hymns, organ, piano, and chancel choir.